pex-tool/pex/docs/scie.md

 ## Lazy scies

-Specifying `--scie eager` includes a full CPython distribution in your PEX scie.
+Specifying `--scie eager` includes a full Python distribution in your PEX scie.
 If you ship more than one PEX scie to a machine using the same Python version, this can be wasteful in transfer bandwidth and disk space.
 If your deployment machines have internet access, you can specify `--scie lazy` and the Python distribution will then be fetched from the internet, but only if